pierrepeterlongo/kmers_ebame-9/README.md

 conda install -c conda-forge -c tlemane kmindex --yes
 ```

-Let's go in a specific directory:
+Let's go to a specific directory:

 ```bash
 cd
 mkdir kmindex_tests && cd kmindex_tests
 ```

-**QuestionX**: Check that kmindex is installed and have a look to the help.
+**Question13**: Check that kmindex is installed and have a look at the help.

 ### 2.2 Create a first index

 Let us construct a first index from a set of 100 unitig files from the logan project.

-**QuestionX**: As files contains unitig, what should be chosen as the minimum abundance to keep a k-mer?
+**Question14**: As files contain unitigs, what should be chosen as the minimum abundance to keep a k-mer?
 What is the corresponding option name?

-**QuestionX**: The number of distinct kmers per unitig file is below $2^{19}$.
+**Question15**: The number of distinct kmers per unitig file is below $2^{19}$.
 We will create bloom filters so that the false positive rate is 25%.
 What should be the size of the bloom filters?

 - Note1: we used [ntcard](https://github.com/bcgsc/ntCard) to estimate the number of kmers in each file.

-- Note2: see for instance [Bloom filter calculator](https://hur.st/bloomfilter/), using a unique hash function, for compute the BF size, knowing the number of kmers to index
+- Note2: see for instance [Bloom filter calculator](https://hur.st/bloomfilter/), using a unique hash function, to compute the BF size, knowing the number of kmers to index

-**QuestionX**: What is the option name used to fix the bloom filter size?
+**Question16**: What is the option name used to fix the bloom filter size?

 We can also use the following command lines for automatic computation.